byu-oit/ts-claims-engine-middleware/README.md

 <br>

 ## Introduction
 The Claims Adjudicator Middleware is an _[express](https://expressjs.com)_ middleware function.
-It's purpose is to make implementing the CAM as convenient as possible to developers already using the express server framework.
+Its purpose is to make implementing the CAM as convenient as possible to developers already using the express server framework.
 It is assumed that those reading this already have a knowledge of the Claims Engine -- its use and implementation.
 To read more about the Claims Engine, visit the [Claims Adjudicator Module GitHub Repo](https://github.com/byu-oit/ts-claims-engine).

 <br>